TuringLang/NormalizingFlows.jl/docs/src/index.md

 This describes **sampling procedure** of normalizing flows, which requires sending draws through a forward pass of these flow layers.

-Since all the transformations are invertible (techinically diffeomorphic), we can evaluate the density of a normalizing flow distribution $q_{\theta}$ by the change of variable formula:
+Since all the transformations are invertible (technically diffeomorphic), we can evaluate the density of a normalizing flow distribution $q_{\theta}$ by the change of variable formula:
 ```math